|

 stands to lose his property by way of a county lien – and subsequent

 foreclosure on the lien – if he doesn’t comply.
 A “willing seller” in the making?

 What has changed?
 Many of the owners have lived on the river for years, and have been able to protect it from the ravages of flooding.
 Years ago, it was not unusual to see a bulldozer in the river deepening the channel and keeping the river in its course.
 Just over the past few years have peoples’ property been placed in jeopardy of loss – and some, sadly, have already lost their homes.
 Why?
-What has changed?
-In early 1981, the Dungeness/Quilcene Plan was
+What has changed? |

+brought about as the result of the Chelan Agreement.
 In it resides the foreshadowing of all that is currently taking

 place.
 Although supposedly